 Sexual Violence Statistics

-LaFASA has complied statistics that demonstrate the amount of sexual violence in Louisiana and the United States as well as its affects on our society at a state and national level.
+LaFASA has complied statistics that demonstrate the prevalence of sexual violence in Louisiana and the United States as well as its affects on our society at a state and national level.
 If you would like more information about sexual assault please consult our Resource Library.

 General Statistics

-There are 237,868 rape victims in the US every year
+There are 433,000 rape victims in the US every year.

 For female rape survivors, 98.1% of the time a man was the perpetrator.